cass-e-design/fix-uploads-dir/README.md

 Wordpress recently stopped using the UPLOADS constant (which usually lets you control which directory images/media are saved in) on my site, breaking all of my media not manually linked.
 This was designed as a quick and dirty fix using filters to modify the upload directory manually.
 I've since added  a settings page.

+## Features
+* Uses the `upload_dir` filter to manually alter attachment URLs to the correct directory
+* Directory can be configured via the settings page

 ## Getting Started

 ### Installing